Table of Contents

 scheme, the application is responsible for accessing and managing the

 profile/trace data.
-In this case, KTAU
+In this case, KTAU provides an

 interface that allows an application to access information in